How do I get started?

 Do I need 20/20 vision to fly?

-No, but it must be correctable to 20/40
+No, but it must be correctable to 20/40.

-Your medical will list restrictions regarding sight
+Your medical certificate will list any restrictions regarding sight.

-You can fly, but may be required to wear corrective lenses.
+Those with corrective lenses can fly, but may be required to wear corrective lenses.

 Is financing available?